 The Company recognizes revenue in accordance with Accounting Standards Codification ("ASC") No. 606.
-The amount of revenue that the Company recognizes reflects the consideration it expects to receive in exchange for goods or services and such revenue is recognized at the time when goods or services are transferred and/or delivered to its customers.
-Revenue is recognized when the Company satisfies a performance obligation by transferring the product or service to the customer.
-The Company generates revenues from engineering service contracts, integration license agreements and joint development agreements.
-When the Company's performance obligation is the promise to grant a license, revenue is recognized either at a point in time or over time.
+The Company generates revenues from engineering service contracts, license agreements and joint development agreements.
+The amount of revenue that the Company recognizes reflects the consideration it expects to receive in exchange for goods or services and such revenue is recognized when the Company satisfies a performance obligation by transferring the product or service to the customer.
+When the Company's performance obligation is the promise to grant a license, revenue is recognized either at a point in time (such as a right to use licensed technology that is under the customer's control).
+Or over time (typically a right to access technology without obtaining control).